khawkins98/vf-child-playground/README.md

 If you've not already, take a few minutes to [read the basics of the Visual Framework](https://github.com/visual-framework/vf-core#visual-framework-20).

-## 1️⃣ 📦 Clone the Visual Framework Child Theme template
+## 1️⃣ 📦 Clone the Visual Framework Child template

 *(You'll need gulp and node; [head here if you don't know what those are](https://github.com/visual-framework/vf-core/blob/develop/SETTINGUP.md))*